DirectQuery and SAP HANA

 - Other hierarchy metadata - The basic structure of hierarchies is displayed in Power BI, however some hierarchy metadata (such as controlling the behavior of ragged hierarchies) will have no effect.
 Again, this is due to the limitations imposed by the SQL interface.

-- Connection using SSL - You cannot connect to SAP HANA instances configured to use SSL.
+- Connection using SSL - You can connect using Import and multi-dimensional with SSL, buy cannot connect to SAP HANA instances configured to use SSL for the relational connector.

 - Support for Attribute views - Power BI can connect to Analytic and Calculation views, but cannot connect directly to Attribute views.